 Paytm is India’s largest platform for mobile payments and commerce.
 The word is an abbreviation for “pay through mobile ".
 This digital payment system and fintech company have its base in Noida.
 It was founded in 2010 by Vijay Shekhar Sharma in Noida with an initial investment of $2 million.

-This article will explore the business model of this fintech company to understand the nuances through which Paytm pitches in the right strategies to make money.
+This article will explore the business model of Paytm to understand how Paytm earns money.